 The professions regulated by the HPC are exempt from the Rehabilitation of Offenders Act.
 This means that convictions are never regarded as 'spent' and can be considered in relation to a registrant's character.
-Under Home Office Circular 6/2006, the HPC is notified when a registrant is convicted or cautioned of an offence in England and Wales.
-Separate but similar arrangements apply in Scotland and Northern Ireland.
-The types of offence we have been informed about in 2009 - 10 have included:
+Home Office Circular 6/2006 provides that the HPC must be notified when a registrant is convicted or cautioned of an offence and also when the offence is disposed of via a conditional discharge.

+The types of offences we have been informed about in 2009-10 have included:

 - common assault;

+- possession of class A drugs;

+- sexual assault;

+- possession of child pornography;

 - fraud;

-- harassment;

-- indecent exposure;

-- possession of class A drugs;

-- possession of child pornography; and

-- sexual assault.